sensible-hq/sensible-docs/readme-sync/v0/best-practices/1000 - performance.md

 ----

 By default, Sensible runs all the configs in a document type before choosing the best one for a given document.
 If your document type contains configs with computationally expensive methods such as Table or Box, you can improve performance by selectively running and skipping configs.
-Use fingerprints to test whether a document contains matching text before skipping or running a config.
+Use fingerprints to test whether documents contain matching text before skipping or running configs.
 For more information, see [fingerprint](doc:fingerprint).